Agency Workers Privacy Notice

 Your right to object to processing

-You have the right to object to the processing of your personal information in certain circumstances .
+You have the the right to object to the processing of your personal information in certain circumstances .
+However, if Link can demonstrate that there is a compelling reason to process such personal data then we may refuse to stop processing your personal data.

 Your right to data portability